Semidefinite representation for convex hulls of real algebraic curves: Notations and preliminaries

 \section{Notations and preliminaries}

-By an affine variety over a field $k$ we mean a reduced affine $k$-scheme of finite type, that is, the Zariski spectrum $V= \Spec(A)$ of a finitely generated reduced $k$-algebra~$A$.
-As usual, we also write $A=k[V]$.
-If $E$ is any $k$-algebra, then $V(E)=\Hom_k (A,E)$ denotes the set of $E$-valued points of $V$.
+\begin{lab} Let $k$ be a field.
+By an algebraic $k$-variety (or simply $k$-variety) we mean a reduced and separated $k$-scheme of finite type.
+Most algebraic varieties and schemes in this paper will be affine.
+An affine $k$-variety is therefore the Zariski spectrum $V=\Spec(A)$ of a $k$-algebra~$A$ which is finitely generated and reduced (no nonzero nilpotent elements).
+Following common practice, we also write $A=k[V]$ and call this ring the affine coordinate ring of $V$.
+If $E$ is any $k$-algebra, then $V(E)=\Hom_k(A,E)$ denotes the set of $E$-valued points of $V$.
+Given $\xi\in V(E)$ and $f\in A$, we usually write $f(\xi)$ (rather than $\xi(f)$) for the result of evaluating the homomorphism $\xi$ on~$f$.

+A curve over $k$ is a $k$-variety all of whose irreducible components have dimension one.
+An affine curve $C$ over $k$ is irreducible (resp., irreducible and nonsingular) if and only if the ring $k[C]$ is an integral domain (resp., a Dedekind domain). \end{lab}

+\begin{lab} We need to employ the real spectrum, and we briefly recall the basic notions.
+See \cite{bcr}, \cite{pd}, \cite{ma} or \cite{sch:guide} for full details and background.
+All rings are assumed to be commutative and to have a unit.
+The real spectrum of the ring $A$, denoted $\Sper(A)$, is the set consisting of all pairs $\alpha=(\p,\omega)$ where $\p\in\Spec(A)$ and $\omega$ is an ordering of the residue field of $\p$.
+The prime ideal $\p$ is called the support of $\alpha$, written $\p=\supp(\alpha)$.